 Real average weekly earnings

 For production and nonsupervisory workers, average hourly earnings increased 2.4 percent and average weekly earnings were up 2.4 percent from May 2016 to May 2017.
-Real average hourly earnings for these workers increased 0.7 percent over the same period.
+After adjusting for inflation as measured by the Consumer Price Index for Urban Wage Earners and Clerical Workers, real average hourly earnings for these workers increased 0.7 percent over the same period.
 The increase in real average hourly earnings, combined with no change in the average workweek, resulted in a 0.6-percent increase in real average weekly earnings over this period.

 These data are from the Current Employment Statistics program and are seasonally adjusted.
 Data for the most recent 2 months are preliminary.
 For more information, see "Real Earnings — May 2017" (HTML) (PDF).
 Data from the Consumer Price Index are used to adjust earnings for inflation.

 Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Real average hourly earnings increased 0.6 percent over the year ended May 2017 on the Internet at https://www.bls.gov/opub/ted/2017/real-average-hourly-earnings-increased-0-point-3-percent-over-the-year-ended-may-2017.htm (visited January 19, 2018).

 A look at employment, wages, and job safety in breweries and producer prices for beer.

 Differences in Parents’ Time Use between the Summer and the School Year

 A look at how parents of school-age children spend their time in the summer and the school year.